glassroom/torch_train_test_loop/README.md

 **torch_train_test_loop** consists of just two classes, `TrainTestLoop` and `LoopComponent`, that work together:

 * `TrainTestLoop` contains logic for running training/validation and testing loops.
-It manages epochs and batches, iterates over datasets, sets torch.no_grad() contexts for validating after each training epoch and for testing afterwards, and manages other variables that control loop state.
+It manages epochs and batches, iterates over datasets, sets a torch.no_grad() context for validating and testing, and manages other variables that control loop state.
 All other computations are performed by invoking callbacks of one or more `LoopComponent` instances at predefined points on each iteration.
 For more details, see the [class docstring](torch_train_test_loop.py).

 * `LoopComponent` contains callback methods invoked by a `TrainTestLoop` instance at predefined points on each iteration.
 For a list of predefined callback methods, see the [class definition](torch_train_test_loop.py).
 If a loop has multiple components, their callbacks are invoked in the following order: